Employer Sponsored

 • have a genuine need for a paid employee to fill a position in their business

-• have met training benchmark requirement for the underpinning 457 visa (is applicable)
+• have met training benchmark requirement for the underpinning SC457 (is applicable)

 • provide the employee with an offer of permanent full-time employment that is ongoing and for two years or more